 Since we were founded in 1955, we’ve worked hard to help injured clients recover the financial compensation they need and deserve to move forward with their lives.
-Our legal team has successfully secured hundreds of millions of dollars to help clients after injuries.
+Our legal team has successfully secured hundreds of millions of dollars to help clients after catastrophic injuries, Clearwater child injuries, premises liability cases, Clearwater pedestrian accidents, medical malpractice, and more injury matters.
 We’re prepared to fight for your family.

 Table of Contents